Hackplayers/evil-winrm/README.md

 # Evil-WinRM
-The ultimate WinRM shell for hacking
+The ultimate WinRM shell for hacking/pentesting

 ```
    ___ __ __  ____  _